Aniket-1608/auction-platform/README.md

 `Dotenv`

+`Axios`

+`nodemailer`

 `Jest (for testing)`

 `Supertest (for API testing)`

 `Multer (for file uploads)`

 ## Contributing

 We welcome contributions to this project.
 If you would like to contribute, please fork the repository and submit a pull request.

 1. Fork the Project

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)

 4. Push to the Branch (`git push origin feature/AmazingFeature`)

 5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see `LICENSE.txt` file for more details.

 ## Contact

-For any questions or feedback, please contact-  aniketjanabandhu2002@gmail.com.
+For any questions or feedback, please contact- aniketjanbandhu2002@gmail.com.